OctopusDeploy/docs/docs/administration/authentication-providers/googleapps-authentication.md

 That's OK, you can use `http` if you do not have SSL enabled on your Octopus Server.
 Please beware of the security implications in accepting a security token over an insecure channel.
 :::

-# Configuring Octopus Deploy Server
+# Configuring Octopus Deploy Server {#GoogleAppsauthentication-ConfiguringOctopusDeployServer}

 There is currently no UI for configuring Octopus to use GoogleApps - it must be configured from the command line.
 You will need the **Client ID** from the Credentials tab and your **hosted domain name**.